Summary

 Can we 'Speak Up' - Together?
 2

-• Most strongly believed that future service-learners could develop an annual intercollegiate fitness competition – which they saw as March Madness for Total Fitness.
+• Most strongly believed that future service-learners could use social media to grow their Challenge into an annual intercollegiate fitness competition – which they envisioned as March Madness for Total Fitness.

 Community Engaged Scholarship